 We will also encourage the community to consider becoming part-owners of the project.
 We will offer up to 10% ownership which could see the communities of Teviotdale become the biggest community investors in renewable energy anywhere in the UK and generate further revenues to be invested locally.
 Those revenues will be in addition to the community investment outlined above.

-The Covid 19 pandemic has meant we have had to adapt our usual practice of engagement through public meetings and visits which have not been possible while restrictions are in place.
-Communication, openness and transparency are our key priorities and so the Muirhall team will now undertake a modified programme of presentations, in line with Government guidelines, to inform communities about the project and the exciting possibilities it will hold for the people and businesses in the area.
+Communication, openness and transparency are our key priorities.
+The Muirhall team has undertaken a modified programme of presentations, in line with Government guidelines, to inform communities about the project and the exciting possibilities it holds for the people and businesses in the area.
+Our virtual exhibition was available from 23rd August 21 and ran for 3 weeks.

 We will shortly be opening a South of Scotland office in the centre of Hawick.
 We are currently refurbishing one of the town’s most iconic buildings, the Old Post Office on North Bridge Street, to act as a focal point for our engagement with local residents and businesses and which will also become a base for existing and new employees in the south of Scotland.